Creating a Scene

 2. The action callback inside Node 1 is then invoked.
 This will set the name of the node to “I am a parent!” and then it will create node 2: Node().

-4. Node 2 will then add its self to the parent context, which would be Node 1: Node.addTo(node).
+4. Node 2 will then add itself to the parent context, which would be Node 1: Node.addTo(node).

-5. Node 1 will then add its self to the parent context, which would be the root Node: Node.addTo(root).
+5. Node 1 will then add itself to the parent context, which would be the root Node: Node.addTo(root).

 6. Node 3 is created: Node().